MB-Team-THI/adma-ros-driver/README.md

 ```
 - If ROS is correclty installed, no error messages should appear.

+## Installation of the ADMA ROS-Driver.

-## How to build the ADMA ROS-Driver package?
+### How to build the ADMA ROS-Driver package?

 - Open a terminal in a folder of choice.
 This folder will be the installation folder.
 - Enter: